AdobeDocs/commerce-admin.en/help/b2b/manage-companies.md

 # Company management

-The Company management feature streamlines business operations for companies with complex organizational structures.
+The Company management capability streamlines business operations for companies with complex organizational structures.
+Admin users can manage companies as a group by building a company hierarchy that assigns related companies to a designated parent company.
+This assignment allows the parent company administrator to manage their own account and the company accounts for all assigned companies.

 In the _Admin_ sidebar, go to **[!UICONTROL Customers]** > **[!UICONTROL Companies]**.